Losant/losant-docs/docs/dashboards/gps-history.md

 # GPS History

-The GPS History block shows the path of GPS datapoints across one or more devices.
+The GPS History block shows the path of GPS data points across one or more devices.
 The map visualizes the historical path of each device as a connected line, with a start and end bubble.

 ![GPS History Dashboard](/images/dashboards/gps-history-example.png "GPS History Dashboard")